|

 party or parties responsible for the irregularity shall be civilly,

-criminally and administratively liable. (n)
+criminally and administratively liable. (n) Art.
+5. Any

 male or female of the age of eighteen years or upwards not under